lmigueldf/doc/guide/install.md

 + Your User folder should open in Finder.
 + Drag the "sublime_unicode_nbsp.py" file from the plugin into your User folder.

+Now problematic characters like NBSP will be highlighted in red and you can delete them and replace them with normal spaces.

 ## Install DevKit

 With the prerequisites installed, we're ready to set up the